WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

  31           Volvo 142E  21.4    4  121.0  109  4.11  2.780  18.60   1   1     4     2}
 ```

+> 👆 notice that incremental datasets are all loaded for you, its a dict of `filepath:dataset`

 ## stack on a partitioned dataset

+Let's take a look at a similar type of dataset called `PartitionedDataSet`.
+We
+can add it to the catalog in a very similar way to how we added the
+`IncrementalDataSet`.

 ``` yaml
 int_cars_incremental: